Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 What to See/Do

 Logistics: Harajuku Station (JR Yamanote Line) or Meiji-Jingumae Station (Chiyoda/Fukutoshin Lines).
-Step-free lawn areas.
-Crowded weekends.
+Main lawn areas are step-free.
+Expect crowds on weekends.

 Quick Pick: Go for the party atmosphere, not the photography.